jkr-codee/automationtrial/README.md

 - NopCommerceUrl: Url for nop-commerce site
 - RestEndpoint: Url for the REST end point https://jsonplaceholder.typicode.com/posts

+#### Log4net configuration
+Please note that this trial uses log4net for logging additional information while running the tests.
+Log4net generates uses Console and FileAppender to generate the output and the file appender is configured to generate the logfile (AutomationTrial.log) in c:\temp folder.

 #### How to run the test
 ##### From VS2017 Test Explorer
 - Open Test explorer in VS2017 from Test -> Windows -> Test Explorer